Allen-Synthesis/EuroPi/software/CONFIGURATION.md

 - `rotate_display` must be one of `false` or `true`
 - `display_width` is the width of the screen in pixels.
 The standard EuroPi screen is 128 pixels wide
 - `display_height` is the height of the screen in pixels.
 The standard EuroPi screen is 32 pixels tall
+- `display_sda` is the I²C SDA pin used for the display.
+Only SDA capable pins can be selected
+- `display_scl` is the I²C SCL pin used for the display.
+Only SCL capable pins can be selected
+- `display_channel` is the I²C channel used for the display, either 0 or 1.
 - `volts_per_octave` must be one of `1.0` (Eurorack standard) or `1.2` (Buchla standard)
 - `max_output_voltage` is an integer in the range `[0, 10]` indicating the maximum voltage CV output can generate.
   The hardware is capable of 10V maximum